Courthouse Rock Picture of the Week

 Big Hell’s Gate Picture of the Week

-As Castle Hot Springs Road makes its loop north of Arizona State Route 74, it passes three small desert mountain ranges.
-Driving the road from west to east, first, we skirt the Wickenburg Range; which you can see out of the driver side window.
-Shortly after that, the road begins to weave through the Buckhorn Range, and past the picture stops about which I wrote the last two weeks.
-Just around the bend from the AD Wash Gap, our back road climbs up a sharp grade to a ridgeline—the highest point along our journey.
-There are great views once we get to the top, so a photography stop is imperative.
+Castle Hot Springs Road’s loop north of Arizona State Route 74 passes three small desert mountain ranges.
+Driving the road from west to east, first, we skirt the Wickenburg Range, which you can see out of the driver-side window.
+Shortly after that, the highway began to weave through the Buckhorn Range and past the picture stops, about which I wrote the last two weeks.
+Just around the bend from the AD Wash Gap, our back road climbs a sharp grade to a ridgeline—the highest point along our journey.
+There are great views once we reach the top, so a photography stop is imperative.

-It was hard to decide where to look when I got out of the truck because there’s so much to see.
+It was hard to decide where to look when I got out of the truck because there was so much to see.
 To the north are Castle Creek Basin, Sheep Mountains, and the Bradshaw’s on the distant horizon.
-On my first visit, this was the only image that I took and brought home.
-Of course, I shot with film then, and I was stingy about wasting it.
+This was the only image I took and brought home on my first visit.
+Of course, I shot with film then and was stingy about wasting it.

-View From The Ridge–From the high point along the Castle Hot Springs Road, you can see the Sheep and Bradshaw Mountains in the north.
+View From The Ridge–you can see the Sheep and Bradshaw Mountains in the north from the high point along the Castle Hot Springs Road.

 If you turn around and face south, however, you have a great view of Hells Canyon Wilderness and our third range of mountains—the Hieroglyphic Mountains.
-The Castle Hot Springs Road encircles the wilderness and even passes through a corner of it along its eastern flank.
-From this viewpoint you can see into and feel like you could reach out and touch it, you can’t get there from here (thanks again Yogi).
+The Castle Hot Springs Road encircles the wilderness and even passes through a corner along its eastern flank.
+From this viewpoint, you can see into it and feel like you could reach out and touch it; you can’t get there from here (thanks again, Yogi).
 Because the wilderness area abuts private property on its north and east sides, you have to hike in on trails from the south or west.
-Here there are signs clearly stating, “No Trespassing.
+Here, there are signs clearly stating, “No Trespassing.
 No Hunting.
 No Hiking.
 Don’t even think about it.”

 Big Hell's Gate--An excelent view into the Hell's Canyon Wilderness area with Big Hell's Gate in front of Hellgate Mountain.